isomerpages/moh-upec/_our-work/Policy & Professional Standard/Credentialing of Foreign Trained Paramedics and Emergency Medical Technicians (EMTs).md

 <p>To maintain high standards for overseas-trained Paramedics and EMTs practicing
 in Singapore, please refer to the list of recognised foreign paramedic qualifications, which is reviewed periodically.</p>
-<p>Applications are reviewed by UPEC with an estimated processing time of
+<p>Applications are reviewed by UPEC, with an estimated processing time of
-3-4 weeks.
-UPEC will notify you of the application outcome.</p>
+3 to 4 weeks.
+UPEC will inform you of the outcome once the review is complete.</p>
 <p>Please download the appropriate application forms and send them to UPEC.
 If you are hiring foreign-trained paramedics, use the Paramedic Credentialing Application Form.
 If you are hiring foreign-trained EMTs, use the EMT Credentialing